 The Serials Crisis is Over (2013) - blog post by librarian Jeffrey Beall contending that the serials crisis is over.
 A response ("Of course the serials crisis is not over!") to this blog post was written by Mike Taylor.

 Data on Serials Pricing and the Serials Crisis

 Fracking the Ecosystem: Periodicals Price Survey 2016 - each spring, Library Journal releases a report and survey on serials pricing and the trends/issues/responses to the continuing problem of library budgets and the rising cost of journals.
 This link is to the 2016 report, but older years are also available.

 Evaluating Big Deal Journal Bundles (PNAS, 2014) - data collected by authors through FOIA requests demonstrate price discrimination frequently occurs at the hands of for-profit publishers.

 Deal or No Deal?
 Evaluating Big Deals and Their Journals (College & Research Libraries, 2013)

 ARL Expenditure Trends, 1986-2012 - demonstrates how the cost of materials, including serials and monographs, has far outpaced library budgets.

-Ted Bergstrom's Research on Journal Pricing -- economist Ted Bergstrom has published numerous papers and has created databases analyzing journal cost effectiveness (comparing citation rates to journal prices) and big deal contracts.
-His research and resources are linked from his website.
+Ted Bergstrom's Research on Journal Pricing -- economist Ted Bergstrom has published numerous papers.
+He has created databases analyzing journal cost-effectiveness (comparing citation rates to journal prices) and big deal contracts.
+His research and resources are linked to his website.